-- If a victim asks the school not to tell anyone about the sexual violence or sexual harassment: - There's no definitive answer, because even if a victim doesn't consent to sharing information, staff may still lawfully share it if there's another legal basis under the UK GDPR that applies - The DSL will have to balance the victim's wishes against their duty to protect the victim and other / young adults - The DSL should consider that: - Parents or carers should normally be informed (unless this would put the victim at greater risk) - The basic safeguarding principle is: if a child / young adult is at risk of harm, is in immediate danger, or has been harmed, a referral should be made to local authority children's/adult's social care - Rape, assault by penetration and sexual assault are crimes.
+- Timely information sharing is essential to effective safeguarding - Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare, and protect the safety, of children - The Data Protection Act (DPA) 2018 and the UK GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe - If staff need to share 'special category personal data', the DPA 2018 contains 'safeguarding of children and individuals at risk' as a processing condition that allows practitioners to share information without consent if: it is not possible to gain consent; it cannot be reasonably expected that a practitioner gains consent; or if to gain consent would place a child at risk - Staff should never promise a child that they will not tell anyone about a report of abuse, as this may not be in the child's best interests - If a victim asks the school not to tell anyone about the sexual violence or sexual harassment: - There's no definitive answer, because even if a victim doesn't consent to sharing information, staff may still lawfully share it if there's another legal basis under the UK GDPR that applies - The DSL will have to balance the victim's wishes against their duty to protect the victim and other children - The DSL should consider that: - Parents or carers should normally be informed (unless this would put the victim at greater risk) - The basic safeguarding principle is: if a child is at risk of harm, is in immediate danger, or has been harmed, a referral should be made to local authority children's social care - Rape, assault by penetration and sexual assault are crimes.
 Where a report of rape, assault by penetration or sexual assault is made, this should be referred to the police.
-While the age of criminal responsibility is 10, if the alleged perpetrator is under 10, the starting principle of referring to the police remains - Regarding anonymity, all staff will: - Be aware of anonymity, witness support and the criminal process in general where an allegation of sexual violence or sexual harassment is progressing through the criminal justice system
+While the age of criminal responsibility is 10, if the alleged perpetrator is under 10, the starting principle of referring to the police remains

-- Do all they reasonably can to protect the anonymity of any children / young adults involved in any report of sexual violence or sexual harassment for example, carefully considering which staff should know about the report, and any support for children / young adults involved - Consider the potential impact of social media in facilitating the spreading of rumours and exposing victims' identities - The government's information sharing advice for safeguarding practitioners includes 7 'golden rules' for sharing information, and will support staff who have to make decisions about sharing information - If staff are in any doubt about sharing information, they should speak to the DSL (or deputy) - Confidentiality is also addressed in this policy with respect to record-keeping in section 15, and allegations of abuse against staff in appendix 3 - Information Sharing Specific to Adults: - The principles of the Data Protection Act 2018 and the UK GDPR apply equally to the sharing of information about adults.
-Information sharing is vital for safeguarding and promoting the welfare of adults at risk, allowing interventions to be timely and effective. - Information should be shared with consent where possible, especially where data protection laws require it.
-However, if an individual lacks the capacity to consent, information may be shared lawfully without consent if it is in their best interest or necessary to prevent serious harm. - When dealing with adults who have experienced abuse, especially sexual violence or harassment, the same principles of careful consideration regarding anonymity, witness support, and protection from further harm apply as with children and young adults. - In cases where there are concerns about an adult's mental capacity, the Mental Capacity Act 2005 provides the framework for making decisions on their behalf.
-This includes decisions about sharing personal data where necessary. - If there are any doubts about whether to share information concerning an adult, staff should consult with the designated safeguard lead (DSL) or seek advice from local authority adult social care services.
+- Regarding anonymity, all staff will: - Be aware of anonymity, witness support and the criminal process in general where an allegation of sexual violence or sexual harassment is progressing through the criminal justice system - Do all they reasonably can to protect the anonymity of any children involved in any report of sexual violence or sexual harassment for example, carefully considering which staff should know about the report, and any support for children involved - Consider the potential impact of social media in facilitating the spreading of rumours and exposing victims' identities - The government's information sharing advice for safeguarding practitioners includes 7 'golden rules' for sharing information, and will support staff who have to make decisions about sharing information - If staff are in any doubt about sharing information, they should speak to the DSL (or deputy) - Confidentiality is also addressed in this policy with respect to record-keeping in section 15, and allegations of abuse against staff in appendix 3